ricimusic/Night-and-Day/README.md

 Goals: Document project with Readme file, utilize css animations that are triggered by javascript events.

 <strong>5/21/17</strong> - Project completed.
-Total work time was 5hours, 32 minutes.
+Total work time was 5 hours, 32 minutes.